Michael Wysolovski Held A Teenage Girl As A Sex Slave For Over A Year, Gets No Prison Time

 Unfortunately for Burns and her family, that left the judge with little in the way of sentencing options, and on Thursday, he was given the seemingly-light sentence.

 Wysolovski is not getting off Scot-free, however.
-He will be on probation for the entirety of his ten-year sentence and will have to register as a sex offender.
+He will be on probation for the entirety of his 10-year sentence and will have to register as a sex offender.